ryank404/ryank404/README.md

-First Year Engineering Student at the University of Canterbury, NZ
+Electrical and Electronic Engineering Student at the University of Canterbury, NZ
 - he/him